 As you can imagine, the main reason for a turtle’s obesity is an inappropriate diet.
 When you feed the turtle too frequently, calories will become surplus in its body and cause obesity.

-During the juvenile stage, you need to feed the turtle almost everyday.
+During the juvenile stage, you need to feed the turtle almost every day.
 However, as their age increase, you need to start feeding them every alternative day gradually.
 Finally, a proper diet twice a week will be ideal for adult turtles.

 Sadly, we have found that most turtle owners overfed their pet-friend, making them gain weight and fat.
 Also, many people follow the feeding frequency but put too many calories and fat in one plate for the turtles.

 You need to understand that turtles will keep eating as much as you put in front of it.
 So, you may think that it is hungry.
 But the reality is quite the opposite.
-Additionally, lack of proper exercise can also cause obesity in turtles.
+Additionally, a lack of proper exercise can also cause obesity in turtles.

-Ways to Prevent Obesity in Turtle:
+Ways to Prevent Obesity in Turtles:

 As you see, overfeeding is the main reason for a turtle’s fattiness; you need to ensure a proper diet.
 Mostly, food items that are high in sugar and protein will cause obesity.